Math 446 Real Analysis I Fall 2014, Prof. Mark Janeba

 will be distributed with those exams.

-Plagiarism: any work copied or paraphrased from another source without
+work copied or paraphrased from another source without

-In keeping with college policy, plagiarism will be reported to the dean
+In keeping with college policy, plagiarism will be reported to the

-(see student handbook).
+for possible referral to the Honor Council per the Willamette Ethic.
 Systematic or organized plagiarism on exams or

 quizzes will result in course failure.
 If you are uncertain about some